How long is a typical session and how many times a week should I see a therapist?

 My goal is to offer you a warm, gentle environment that promotes sharing.
 An oasis of relaxation greets you in the lobby area, where you can enjoy complimentary beverages and light snacks.
 Feel free to surf the Internet for free using your wireless laptop and enjoy the soothing sounds of relaxing music while you wait for your appointment.

-Telephone consultations may be available to you provided that this means of communication is compatible with your needs and particular situation.
-Please note that telephone consultations are for guidance purposes only.
-Click here to learn more.
+Telephone or video (Skype or Facetime) consultations may be available to you provided that this means of communication is compatible with your needs and particular situation.
+Please note that these types of consultations are for guidance purposes only.

 How much are your Fees and do you take insurance?